JCDPort/JCDPort.github.io/README.md

 # JCD Web Dev Portfolio

 This project is a portfolio site I am building as I work through training as a web developer.
+I will update and organize the projects I engage in.
+As I progress I hope the complexity and utility of this site grows to highlight the experience I am gaining.

 ## My Portfolio